-This badly chipped, bent, and otherwise spindled and mutilated cabinet card of the absolutely angelic-looking actress Alice Evans (although you just know she wasn’t an angel, making it even better)1 dates to about 1892.
-It was from the first series (no. 16, printed on the card and written on the photo) of cards issued as a premium with Newsboy2 plug tobacco, and an early example of what would become known as the tobacco card.
+This detail of the absolutely angelic-looking actress Alice Evans (although you just know she wasn’t an angel) dates to about 1892.1 It was from the first series (no. 16, printed on the card and written on the photo) of cabinet cards issued as a premium with Newsboy plug tobacco and an early example of what would become known as the tobacco card.2 Here is an alternate version (still no. 16) of our not-really-an-angel:

-The Newsboy cards were not package stiffeners, but were available as premiums from tobacconists or druggists, or by mail (in exchange for paper tags).
-The cabinets included mostly Broadway stage actresses, but also actors and sports figures, including some baseball players,3 and boxers, and later, famous people (including Edison and McKinley), important landmarks and warships.
-But for now let’s concentrate our energies on the hot Victorian babes.
+The Newsboy cards were not lithographed package stiffeners like the typical tobacco card, but were full-size cabinet cards available as premiums from tobacconists or druggists, or by mail in exchange for package tags.
+The cabinets included mostly Broadway stage actresses, but also actors and sports figures (including some baseball players3 and boxers), and later, famous people (including Edison and McKinley), important landmarks and warships.
+But forget the warships, for now let’s concentrate our energies on the hot Victorian babes.

 The first two series of cards, albumen prints mounted on cards with red printing (in many different variations), consisted of 136 numbered cards (1―136) and 227 cards (1―227):